WWIZ (Lorain, Ohio): License revocation and further litigation

-1380 after WWIZ
+1380 AM after WWIZ

 Even while WWIZ remained on the air, applications reached the FCC to operate a new station on the frequency it was about to vacate.
 The first of these, filed in May 1966, came from Lorain Community Broadcasting, with Allied Broadcasting following closely thereafter.
-They were soon joined by Midwest Broadcasting; all three applications were placed in comparative hearing.
-All three applicants sought to operate the 1380 facility on an interim basis until the FCC selected a permanent licensee, but since the Lorain Community and Midwest applicants did not want to associate with Allied, which had alleged connections with principals of The Journal, the FCC denied their applications.
+They were soon joined by Midwest Broadcasting; this led the FCC to grant an indefinite extension for WWIZ and considered placing the station into a trusteeship led by all three applicants, who would operate it on an interim basis for two to three years until a permanent license was selected.
+Schafitz also filed to operate a replacement license, but this was dismissed as moot.
+Lorain Community, Allied and Midwest were placed in comparative hearing, but Lorain Community and Midwest did not want to associate with Allied, who had alleged connections with principals of the Journal.
+The FCC rejected the interim applications on June 14, 1967, and ordered WWIZ off the air within 30 days.
+WWIZ signed off permanently at sunset on July 14, one day earlier than expected; a staff announcer arrived at the studios the next day and found it was no longer broadcasting.
+Another staffer reportedly was offered half of the profits from sale of the transmitter tower in lieu of two weeks vacation pay.

-The FCC initially ruled in favor of Midwest Broadcasting in August 1967, but in June 1968, it reversed its decision and granted the Lorain Community Broadcasting application instead.
-Lorain selected new WLRO call letters for its station (for LoRain, Ohio).
-1380 returned to the air December 4, 1969, when WLRO received program authority to begin broadcasts; it would receive its full license in 1970.
+FCC examiner Millward French ruled in favor of Midwest Broadcasting in August 1967, but in June 1968, the FCC reversed French and granted Lorain Community Broadcasting the application instead.
+Under the new WLRO call sign, Lorain Community signed on this station on December 4, 1969, after obtaining program authority to begin broadcasts; WLRO received its full license on October 1, 1970.